+This course is NOT approved for CCLD Administrator renewal CEUs.
 This four‐hour course will instruct facility staff in how to analyze the emergency needs of the facility and provide guidance for the writing and implementation of a disaster plan.
 Disasters of all kinds are reviewed, from weather emergencies to terrorist attacks.
 Read more

 Shopping Cart